angstsmurf/spatterlight/README.md

 This is beta software!
 There is no warranty: use it at your own risk.
 You will need Mac OS X 10.7 or higher.
 There are separate versions for later operative systems.
 Make sure you download the right one for your system.

 Spatterlight was originally written by Tor Andersson.
 Copyright 2007-2020 by Tor Andersson and the respective interpreter authors.

-Please provide bug reports as [issues][issues].

-[issues]: https://github.com/angstsmurf/spatterlight/issues "The issues page of this repository"